ansible/ansible-documentation/docs/docsite/rst/community/ai_policy.rst

 Ansible Community Policy for AI-Assisted Contributions
 ******************************************************

-This policy uses the term "AI" as a widely understood shorthand.
-In practice, "AI" refers to any assistive tools, as well as autonomous and semi-autonomous tools, that are generally built using the machine learning approach; examples include large language models (LLMs), text or image generators, and agentic systems that are available as a service or trained locally.
+This policy uses the term "AI" as shorthand for technology that is generally built using the machine learning approach.
+In this sense the term "AI" can refer to any assistive tools, including those considered as autonomous and semi-autonomous, such as large language models (LLMs), text or image generators, and agentic systems that are available as a service or trained locally.

 This policy applies to the following projects and resources: